theuserge/TheUserge.github.io/decorators.md

 * `allow_channels: bool` Specify if your command works in channels. `[default: True]`

-> All above **`allow_*`** keyword arguments are simply provided to prohibit specific chat types to ensure proper functioning of your callable function.
+> All above **`allow_*`** keyword arguments are simply provided to prohibit specific chat type to ensure proper functioning of your callable function.

 * `only_admins: bool` Specify if your command (i.e. callable function) needs admin privileges in current chat (groups or channel) to be used. `[default: False]`